Months after hack, US poised to announce sanctions on Russia

 Besides that hack, U.S. officials last month alleged that Russian President Vladimir Putin authorized influence operations to help Donald Trump in his unsuccessful bid for reelection as president, though there’s no evidence Russia or anyone else changed votes or manipulated the outcome.

-The measures are to be announced Thursday, according to the official, who was not authorized to discuss the matter by name and spoke on condition of anonymity.
-About 10 Russian diplomats are expected to be expelled, according to another senior administration official.
+The measures are to be announced Thursday, according to the official, who was not authorized to discuss the matter by name and spoke on condition of anonymity to The Associated Press.

 It was not immediately clear what, if any, other actions might be planned.
 Officials had previously said they expected to take actions both seen and unseen.